 Two ways to pledge:

-- COMING SOON — Download a paper Pledge Form and return it via the Sunday offering plate or mail it to the church office.
+- Paper Pledge Forms for 2020 have been mailed out.
+Didn’t receive one?
+Contact Sarah for one and return it via the Sunday offering plate or mail it to the church office.

 Sign up for a one-time or recurring secure electronic check donation via ACH.
 If this is an option for you, your dollar goes further since ACH does not charge a percentage fee for each donation.